IvyZX/flax/docs/guides/use_checkpointing.md

 ### With Orbax

-In Orbax, call `.restore()` for either `orbax.checkpoint.PyTreeCheckpointer.PyTreeCheckpointer` or `orbax.checkpoint.CheckpointManager` to restore your checkpoint in the raw pytree format.
+In Orbax, call `.restore()` for either `orbax.checkpoint.PyTreeCheckpointer` or `orbax.checkpoint.CheckpointManager` to restore your checkpoint in the raw pytree format.
 <!-- #endregion -->

 ```python id="WgRJj3wjXIaN" outputId="b4af1ef4-f22f-459b-bdca-2e6bfa16c08b"